Football: Signal-based, no-huddle offense conserves energy

-A great way to gain an advantage over your opponent in a physically demanding game like football is to establish a plan where your team burns less energy than the opposition while still remaining effective.
+A great way to gain an advantage over your opponent in a physically demanding game like football is to establish a plan where your team burns less energy than the opposition while remaining effective.

-Too many times coaches have witnessed one of their players exiting a game due to cramps or any other form of physical exhaustion.
-Energy conservation is an innovative way to wear down your opponent without completely changing your playbook.One way that a coaching staff can reduce overall energy expenditure is through utilizing a signal-based no-huddle system.
+Too many times, coaches witness one of their players exiting a game due to cramps or any other form of physical exhaustion.
+Energy conservation is an innovative way to wear down your opponent without completely changing your playbook.One way that a coaching staff can reduce overall energy expenditure is through utilizing a signal-based, no-huddle system.
 The no-huddle has become an increasingly popular asset to many of the spread offenses that exist in football today.
 This offensive style is famous for its fast pace that often provides an advantage to the offense by forcing the defense to substitute or align quickly.
-This fast pace is almost always accomplished through the use of a signaling (or wristband) system in which players receive the play from the sidelines while already at the line of scrimmage.
+This pace is almost always accomplished through the use of a signaling (or wristband) system in which players receive the play from the sidelines while already at the line of scrimmage.

 Since the offense is already lined up on the ball, the play is run almost immediately after the signal is received.
-Defenses then are unprepared for the next play if their play-calling system does not match the efficiency of the offense.
+Defenses are unprepared for the next play if their play-calling system does not match the efficiency of the offense.

-I majored in math and always have tried to find ways to bring mathematical knowledge from the classroom over to the football field.
-Throughout years of observing football, I paid close attention to teams that forced their quarterback (QB) to run to the sidelines after every play and receive the next call from the offensive coordinator.
+I majored in math and always have tried to find ways to bring mathematical knowledge from the classroom to the football field.
+Throughout years of observing football, I paid close attention to teams that forced their quarterback to run to the sidelines after every play and receive the next call from the offensive coordinator.
 After getting the play from the coach, the QB runs back and relays the call to his teammates in the huddle.
-Not only is this time-consuming but it also drains your QB of valuable energy.
+Not only is this time-consuming, but it also drains your QB of valuable energy.

 To portray the numerical benefits of a signal-based no-huddle system, there are a few assumptions needed to demonstrate the point that this philosophy conserves energy.

 To be fair, I assumed that the average distance the QB travels to the sideline is 17 yards.
 Since the signal caller also has to run back to the huddle after getting the play, you multiply that number by two to obtain 34 total yards.
-With this, you are able to compute the total running distance the QB covers during the course of a single game: 17 yards multiplied by two (back and forth) multiplied by 50 plays per game equals 1,700 yards per game.
+With this, you are able to compute the total running distance the QB covers during the course of a single game: 17 yards, multiplied by two (back and forth), multiplied by 50 plays per game, equals 1,700 yards per game.

 This number does not even take into account the additional distance that receivers and other skill players must cover when lining up in various formations.
 From this information, you can deduce that by huddling, coaches force all of their players to run at least an extra 350 yards for any given ballgame.
 If you add the 350 yards to the 1,700 yards that the QB covers during the game, you find that he covers a total of 2,050 yards.
 Since there are 1,760 yards in a mile, coaches who do not use a no-huddle system force their QB to run more than a mile during the course of a game.

 Even if coaches choose to utilize the huddle for time-management purposes, a signal-based offensive system is essential to maximizing potential performance.
 In this article, the estimate was 50 plays per game but with some of the spread offenses in football today, the number of plays per game has a great chance to be more than 50.
-This increases the overall yardage that a QB has to cover (see chart below).
+This increases the overall yardage that a QB has to cover (see chart above).